MarkusIngerslev/nest-economic-backend/README.md

    - [x] Implement role based authentication
    - [x] Implement guards for the endpoints
    - [x] Implement so admin role can access all endpoints (also the ones not specified as admin only)
-1. [ ] Implement the endpoints for the authentication
+1. [x] Implement the endpoints for the authentication
    - [x] Implement the endpoint for fetching the current logged ind user
    - [x] Implement the endpoint for fetching all users (admin only)
+   - [x] Implement the endpoint for updating a single user role (admin only)
    - [x] Implement the endpoint for logging in
-   - [ ] Implement the endpoint for logging out
 1. [ ] Implement the endpoints for the incomes
    - [ ] Implement the endpoint for fetching all incomes
    - [ ] Implement the endpoint for fetching a single income